15. What I’ve Learned About Life in Panama

 87. Making your own bread is super easy and totally worth it.

-88. Panamanians like to burn things, including all of the their land at the end of the dry season.
+88. Panamanians like to burn things, including all of their land at the end of the dry season.
+This will wreak havoc on your ability to breathe and may threaten your house.

-90. The recycling containers you see around town are most likely just colorful trash cans.
+90. The recycling containers you see around town are more than likely just colorful trash cans.

-92. There are still such a thing as a deserted beach in Panamá.
+92. There is still such a thing as a deserted beach in Panama...there may also be couples who don't expect you to be there.

 93. Regardless of how you feel about Elon Musk, Starlink is GLORIOUS.